26. Command Line Utilities¶

 Before using this command, read its man page as it describes the terminology and provides some usage examples.

-If you type tw_cli in Shell, the prompt will change, indicating that you have entered interactive mode where you can run all sorts of maintenance commands on the controller and its arrays.
+When tw_cli is entered in Shell, the prompt will change, indicating interactive mode is enabled where all sorts of maintenance commands on the controller and its arrays can be run.

 Alternately, you can specify one command to run.
 For example, to view the disks in the array: